Ewoki-ebouele-ange/Documentation-Prooftag/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Prooftag Doc's's documentation!
+Welcome to Prooftag Doc's documentation!
 ==========================================

 Prooftag Doc's *documentation* master file, created by